h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

  - FN = 0 = Predicting that someone did not default on their bank loan but actually did.

 What are sensitivity and specificity?
-The true positive rate is the ratio of the number of true positive predictions divided by all positive actuals.
+The true positive rate is the ratio of the number of true positive predictions divided by all actual positives.
 This ratio is also known as **recall** or **sensitivity**, and it is measured from 0.0 to 1.0 where 0 is the worst and 1.0 is the best sensitivity.
-Sensitive is a measure of how well the model is predicting for the positive case.
+Sensitivity is a measure of how well the model is predicting for the positive case.

 The true negative rate is the ratio of the number of true negative predictions divided by the sum of true negatives and false positives.
 This ratio is also known as **specificity** and is measured from 0.0 to 1.0 where 0 is the worst and 1.0 is the best specificity.
 Specificity is a measure for how well the model is predicting for the negative case correctly.
-How often is it predicting a negative case correctly.

 The false negative rate is *1 - Sensitivity*, or the ratio of false negatives divided by the sum of the true positives and false negatives [3].